What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 Mt.
 Hutt

-・ID registration is required to record contact details
+- ID registration is required to record contact information

-・During Level 2 conditions, the number of people entering the mountains will be limited to ensure social distancing
+. - The number of people entering the mountain will be limited to ensure social distancing while the situation is at Level 2.

-・Only the base lodge parking lot will be open, parking is prohibited anywhere else
+- Only the base lodge parking lot will be open; parking is prohibited elsewhere

-・If you bring your own lunch, eat it in your car
+- If you bring your own lunch, you must eat it in your car

-・Ski in bubbles, and when riding the lift, keep a distance of two seats between bubbles, etc.
+. - When skiing in bubbles and riding the lift, maintain a distance of two seats between bubbles.

 Treble cone